 Extra lighting in the garage is nice, too.
 Put several light boxes in the ceiling, as well as above the area where you are likely to have a workshop.
 Also extra outlets in the workshop area, as well, perhaps higher up on the wall to accomodate a workbench.

-Consider a better grade of Romex cable.
+Consider a better grade of Romex cable throughout the house.
 The standard issue Romex has a relatively thin sheathing, and the conductors - while individually wrapped - are separated by paper.
 Consider "UF" type, which is outdoor grade and has more sheathing, instead of the standard "NM" grade.
 (This will cost a bit more)

 Lights in the closets